Stefanie-Saffern/uwt-maintenance-manual/docs/index.md

 title: Introduction
 nav_order: 1
 ---
-# Documentation Home
+# Underwater Telephone (UWT) Maintenance Documentation Portal

-Welcome to the system documentation.
-This guide covers installation, operation, maintenance, and troubleshooting.
+Welcome to the digital maintenance manual for the DSIT White Pointer UWT.
+This site is designed to provide quick access to system specifications, health checks, and repair procedures.

-## Table of Contents
+## Quick Navigation

 ### 01. Introduction
 - [About](01-introduction/about.md)